This Chef Lost 50 Pounds And Reversed Pre-Diabetes With A Digital Program

 "Week by week, I'd make one or two little changes at a time, " Speranza says.
 "It was a game changer."

 The weight began to fall off, and he started to move more.
 His coach nudged him to switch up his morning routine.
-He says he was accustomed to sitting each more for an hour or so just drinking coffee.
-"Now, I'll start the coffee," but before he drinks it "I'll go outside and walk," He tracks his movement withe a wearable electronic device.
-He began with 2,000 steps logged during his morning walk, but has now increased his steps significantly.
+He says he was accustomed to sitting each morning for an hour or so just drinking coffee.
+"Now, I'll start the coffee," he says, but before he drinks it, "I'll go outside and walk."
+He tracks his movement withe a wearable electronic device.
+He began with 2,000 steps logged during his morning walk but has now increased his steps significantly.
 And he rides a stationary bike, too.

 "Now, I can almost keep up with my wife," Speranza says with a laugh.

-Since last May, he's lost about 50 pounds (52, to be exact, but it fluctuates a bit) and his blood sugar has returned to the normal range.
+Since last May, he has lost about 50 pounds (52, to be exact, but it fluctuates a bit) and his blood sugar has returned to the normal range.
 He no longer has pre-diabetes.

 "I feel so much better," Speranza says.
 As a baker, he buys flour in 50 pound sacks.
 "Now, when I look at [the sacks] I'm aghast to think that's what I was carrying around."